 Create a spreadsheet with the product’s price on it, or use a free eBay dropshipping calculator that includes set profit margins, which will cover the expenses you’ll incur in eBay dropshipping.
 This will be your long list.

 Then, go to Amazon and search for those products, using different spellings and misspellings, keywords, paying attention to the seller’s reviews.
+Here are 16 Amazon Sections To Find Great Products.
 The products that qualify now make up your shortlist.

 You can learn better how to do the product research for eBay dropshipping without any paid tools on this video: